davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.pooled/index.md

 - The first class you will write is `Pool`.
 A pool consists of a list of samples that have been blended together.
 Samples are represented with just integers in this project.
 Write the following:

-  - There are two fields: A label or name to identify the pool (like `"A"`, `"B"`, `"C"`, ...) and an ArrayList of integers representing the pool's samples.
+  - There are two fields: A String label to identify the pool (`"A"`, `"B"`, `"C"`, ...) and an ArrayList of integers representing the pool's samples.

   - Constructor: Its only constructor takes a pool label as input.
 It instantiates the ArrayList field, and assigns the input ID.